 It did not take long for Cameron to diversify and expand, discovering he had a gift for developing winning restaurant concepts in the process.
 The company that started from a proud mom’s dining room table began to run the table with a string of successes.

-While remaining independent and privately held, Cameron Mitchell Restaurants has grown to 32 units and 12 different concepts with locations in 12 states.
-In addition to Cameron's, the concepts are: Cap City Fine Diner & Bar, The Guild House, Hudson 29 Kitchen + Drink, M, Martini Modern Italian, Marcella’s, Ocean Prime, and Molly Woo's Asian Bistro, The Pearl, Restaurant, Tavern & Oyster Room, The Barn at Rocky Fork Creek and The Avenue Steak Tavern.
-In addition to these restaurant ventures Cameron Mitchell Premier Events continues to thrive as the premier caterer in Columbus, Ohio.
+While remaining independent and privately held, Cameron Mitchell Restaurants has grown to 36 restaurants and 15 different concepts with locations in 12 states.
+In addition to Cameron’s, the concepts are: Cap City Fine Diner & Bar, The Guild House, Hudson 29 Kitchen + Drink, M, Martini Modern Italian, Marcella’s, Ocean Prime, Molly Woo’s Asian Bistro, The Pearl Restaurant, Tavern & Oyster Room, The Barn at Rocky Fork Creek, The Avenue Steak Tavern, Harvey & Ed’s, Del Mar SoCal Kitchen and Lincoln Social Rooftop.
+In addition to these restaurant ventures, Cameron Mitchell Premier Events continues to thrive as the premier caterer in Columbus, Ohio.

 After the sale of two of its most popular concepts – Mitchell’s/Columbus Fish Market and Mitchell’s/Cameron’s Steakhouse – to Ruth’s Chris Steak House, Inc. in early 2008, Cameron Mitchell Restaurants is focusing on developing new restaurant concepts as well as expanding concepts currently in the company’s portfolio.

 Founded in 2002, the Rusty Bucket Restaurant & Tavern, a sister company of CMR, currently operates 23 locations in Ohio, Michigan, Indiana, Florida, North Carolina and Colorado.